 SonicWALL will be launching the new SonicWALLÃÂÃÂ® Enforced Client Anti-Virus and Anti-Spyware - Kaspersky.
 The solution is easily deployed, automatically enforced and updated network-wide by SonicWALL firewalls on WindowsÃÂÃÂ® desktops and laptops, providing maximum protection with minimal overhead.
 Sign up for this introductory webinar, and be the first to know everything about this new solution.Read more >

 Controlling the access of all users, especially privileged ones, is essential not only for risk reduction but also for easier compliance.
 But, controlling access isn't enough.
 Organizations need to govern all user access to ensure that no user has more access than they need, and that segregation of duties policies are enforced.
-On February 9, 2017, CA Technologies and (ISC)2 will highlight the steps for strengthening the enterprise and increasing customer engagement as well as key aspects of effective identity governance, including for contractors and partners who might have access to your systems.
+On March 21, 2017 at 1:00PM Eastern, CA Technologies and (ISC)2 will highlight the steps for strengthening the enterprise and increasing customer engagement as well as key aspects of effective identity governance, including for contractors and partners who might have access to your systems.
 Included in the discussion will be key capabilities and processes to help create leading-edge identity governance deployments that can improve the security of your critical data and simplify compliance audits.Read more >

 The demand for security professionals who analyze cloud risk and security has never been greater!
 Traditional approaches are no longer as effective and require new cloud security tools and technologies to become more productive.
 In order to build secure applications faster, security and compliance measures must be enforced at the speed of scale.
 Automation is essential for Modern IT organizations.